Rental scams in Switzerland, how to spot fake listings, 12 red flags and safe steps

 The university city has a lot of turnover, especially at the start of semester.
 Scammers target these times deliberately.
 Do not let tight deadlines pressure you and check every listing carefully.

-At Bovita, all properties are verified and you can arrange a real viewing at any time.
+At BoVita, all properties are verified and you can arrange a real viewing at any time.
 No upfront payment, no pressure, transparent terms.

 Ready for your new home in Aarau?

-Furnished shared rooms from CHF 620/month – no deposit, immediately available.
+Furnished shared rooms from CHF 620/month, flexible deposit options, quickly available.

 Frequently Asked Questions

-4 questions answered
+5 questions answered

 Usually it is urgency pressure plus upfront payment requests.
 Often combined with external links, excuses to avoid verification, and landlords abroad communicating only via chat.

-Sources & References
+Sources & Methodology

 Related Articles